vguillaume8/java_data_structures/README.md

 #### Languages

 The API is implemented with the Java Standard Edition Development Kit 8 (Java SDK 8), and the tests are written in Groovy.
+Graphs for used for tutorials are generated with Python and not pertinent to development in this project.

 - [Java SDK 8][java]
 - [Groovy 2.4][groovy]
+- [Python 2.7][python]

 #### Build Tools